Monday, April 4, 2016

 Magneto really gets to shine in this film as the main villain, and he owns every scene he’s in.
 Seeing him rally an army of mutants is just classic X-Men come to life right out of the comics or the TV show.

-There’s also a really cool group shot of the Brother Hood of Evil mutants taking the Golden Gate Bridge.
-I felt “X2: X-Men United” had Magneto do some darker things that felt a pinch out of character, but this time they get it right.
-He’s still dark and ruthless, but the film highlights his humanity, and shows that there’s nothing but sadness and regret that comes from some of the actions he takes.
-The addition of the Phoenix is also very welcome, and Famke Janssen’s performance is terrific.
-Seeing her go from such a genuinely likable hero, to this terrifying force of destruction is no small feat, and she just owns it.
+I felt “X2: X-Men United” had Magneto do some darker things, but without any humanity to balance out his actions.
+This time I felt they got it right.
+He’s still dark and ruthless, but the film highlights his human side, and shows that there’s nothing but sadness and regret that comes from some of the actions he takes.
+The addition of the Phoenix is a mixed bag, as she's a pivotal character to the series, and Famke Janssen’s performance is terrific.
+Seeing her go from such a genuinely likable hero to this terrifying force of destruction is no small feat, and she just owns it.

-Even though it’s not a proper re-telling of the classic “Dark Phoenix Saga” from the comics, I couldn’t imagine the film being as good without her character present.
-Other noteworthy villains include a fast moving mutant called Callisto, the return of the fire shooting Pyro who abandoned the X-Men in the last film, and of course the arrival of the indestructible, super strong Juggernaut.
+Unfortunately, with the cure being our main focus, this had no chance of being a proper re-telling of the classic “Dark Phoenix Saga” from the comics, and I can't help feeling they should have saved her for a different film.
+Other noteworthy villains include the return of Mystique, as well as a new fast-moving mutant called Callisto, the return of the fire shooting Pyro who abandoned the X-Men in the last film, and of course the arrival of the indestructible, super strong Juggernaut.
 He’s been a fan favorite character for years, and even though he was nothing like his comic book counterpart, it was awesome to finally see him in a film.
 I really liked that he had a sense of hummer too, it was great.

-Shadowcat, who’s a young female mutant that can walk through walls, was briefly scene if the first two films, but now she finally has a starring role.
-She’s played in this film by the talented young Ellen Page, who’s great in the role and would later go on to become quite the popular young actress after this film starring in movies like “Juno” and “Inception”.
+Shadow Cat is the young female mutant who can walk through walls, and was briefly scene if the first two films, but now she finally has a starring role.
+She’s played in this film by the talented young Ellen Page, who’s great in the role and would later go on to become quite the popular young actress after this film, starring in movies like “Juno” and “Inception”.
 I really love the addition of the character Beast, who’s played brilliantly by Kelsey Grammer.
-I was never a fan of the character, but after this movie he instantly became one of my favorite X-Men from the films.
-I love how despite his appearance, he’s this soft spoken, intelligent and sophisticated character, but when the action goes down he’ll still lash out and act like a wild animal, it’s great.
-Then there’s the mutant called Angle, who really has no purpose in the film at all.
-He seems like an interesting character at first, and I love this scene when the suits try to cure his mutation, only for him to break out and keep his wings, but after that he dose absolutely nothing in the film, so what’s the point?
+He's one of my favorite X-Men portrayals in the movies, and adds a much-needed presence to the film.
+Despite his appearance, he’s this soft spoken, intelligent and sophisticated character, but when the action goes down, he’ll still lash out and act like a wild animal, and it’s great.
+Then there’s the mutant called Angle, who has great individual moments, and even ties into the cure plot, but there just wasn't enough room to really flesh-out his character.

 No comments: